ai2cm/fv3config/README.rst

 FV3Config is used to configure and manipulate run directories for FV3GFS.

-* Free software: BSD license
+* Free software: Apache 2.0 license

 Basic usage
 -----------